 Picture it: Summer in Brooklyn, hot and sticky sidewalks, neighbors hanging on stoops and out windows, park meetups, rosé upon glass of rosé in stuffy apartments and backyard bars alike.
 It almost sounds romantic, similar to the way people speak nostalgically about the “old New York,” despite the grime and crime.
 But here’s something that’s equally, if not more, lust-inducing: a summer night spent sleeping under the stars.

 Yes, it’s camping season!
-And New Yorkers, like always, have many options available to them, even as close as Governors Island, where glamping is on offer for the first time this summer.
+And New Yorkers, like always, have many options available to them, even as close as Governors Island or Jacob Riis Park, where glamping is on offer for the first time this summer.

 The timing coincides with a remarkable rise in camping and outdoor recreation that is no longer relegated to the hardcore nature lovers among us.
 According to the New York State Parks Department, a record-breaking 71.5 million people visited state parks, campgrounds and trails in 2017, and those numbers show a close to 25 percent increase over 2011.
 Now, whether this is because you can glamp in more places as opposed to just camp, or because unplugging has become a tent pole (heh) along the road to oh-so-trendy “wellness,” the fact still remains: People crave the Great Outdoors.